 By implementing robotic surgery, healthcare providers can avoid putting such strain on their surgical teams.
-In some cases, they might be able to even completely eliminate it as surgeons perform robot-assisted surgery while sitting down.
+In some cases, they might even be able to completely eliminate it as surgeons perform robotic-assisted surgery while sitting down - or even remotely - as part of telepresence surgery.
 This means that they can work longer hours without getting tired, lowering the risk factors caused by fatigue during surgical operations.

 The key disadvantages of robotic surgery are:

 - Potential mistakes

 Robotic surgery is very costly; there's no doubt about it.
 This type of surgical technology system can increase the cost of a surgical procedure because surgical robots are expensive to buy and maintain.
 Moreover, their operation will require additional training, which is expensive as well.
 In general, surgery utilizing robots might cost between $3000 and $6000 more than a traditional procedure.